 If you're a Volusia or Flagler County high school student, now's the time to start thinking about college.
 Daytona State College offers a Dual Enrollment program that can help you get a head start on your college education while still in high school, no matter where you choose to pursue your higher education upon graduation.
 Through Dual Enrollment, you can begin your college studies by choosing one of several career oriented programs linked with programs offered at Daytona State College.
 For more information about dual enrollment, please contact your high school guidance counselor as soon as possible and please see the links below for further information.

-Prospective Dual Enroll students must be in the 10th – 12th grade and must have a minimum unweighted high school GPA of 3.0 for college courses and 2.0 for vocational courses as specified in Florida Statute (1007.271 F.S.)
+Prospective Dual Enroll students must have a minimum unweighted high school GPA of 3.0 for college courses and 2.0 for vocational courses as specified in Florida Statute (1007.271 F.S.)
 Please see the Dual Enrollment Catalog website for further information.
 Students must also have test scores on the P.E.R.T., FCAT, ACT or SAT that places them into college level English and/or Math.

 Federal privacy laws related to dual enrollment: If a student is attending a postsecondary institution – at any age – the rights under the Family Educational Rights and Privacy Act (FERPA) have transferred to the student.
 However, in a situation where a student is enrolled in both a high school and a postsecondary institution, e.g. dual enrollment, the two schools may exchange information on that student.
 If the student is under 18, the parents still retain the rights under FERPA at the high school and may inspect and review any records sent by the postsecondary institution to the high school